Posting Policy

 VI.
 ENFORCEMENT

-Postings which are in obvious violation of any of these rules are subject to immediate removal by any member of the Cooper Union faculty, staff, or administration.
+Postings which are in obvious violation of any of these rules are subject to immediate removal by any member of the Cooper Union administration.

-Any member of the Cooper Union community may report what they feel may be an inappropriate posting to a Dean or Associate Dean of the school.
-Likewise, anyone who feels that their posting was unjustly removed by the school may appeal to their Dean or Associate Dean.
+Any member of the Cooper Union community may report what they feel may be an inappropriate posting to the Vice President of Administration, the Vice President of Academic Affairs or a dean.
+Likewise, anyone who feels that their posting was unjustly removed by the school may appeal the removal to their Dean’s Office, the Office of the Vice President of Academic Affairs, the Office of the Vice President of Administration, or the Office of the President of Cooper Union.

 • Founded by inventor, industrialist and philanthropist Peter Cooper in 1859, The Cooper Union for the Advancement of Science and Art offers education in art, architecture and engineering, as well as courses in the humanities and social sciences.